 Hunter Deafblind Project

 The Hunter Deafblind Project is a 2020-2023 Information, Linkages and Capacity Building initiative.
-The project commenced in February 2020 and will run for 3 years, with the work being delivered by Project Coordinator’s Steve Ripley and Justine Lorenz.
+The project commenced in February 2020 and will run for 3 years, with the work being delivered by Project Coordinator – Justine Lorenz and Project Workers – Geoff Locock and Alisha Cooper.
 We will use lived experience to support deafblind people in the Hunter to live the lives they choose.
 Hunter Deafblind Project